 To address the thresher bottleneck, SIL has worked with manufacturers in multiple African countries since 2016 to develop low cost, locally produced, medium-scale multi-crop threshers that can shell maize and thresh soybean, rice, beans, sorghum, and other crops.
 The threshers have been under continuous improvement through testing, redesign, and direct engagement between engineers, fabricators, and users.
 In 2018, after two years of research and development, the thresher went fully commercial with sales in northern Ghana.

 SIL received a grant from ADM Cares to support multi-crop thresher trainings in four African countries: Ethiopia, Kenya, Nigeria, and Zimbabwe.

-Trainings in Nigeria and Kenya have been delayed due to COVID-19.
+Trainings in Nigeria and Kenya were delayed due to COVID-19.

 Kenya: A thresher fabrication training was held November 26- December 4, 2020, at the Agriculture Technology Development Center at Bungoma, Kenya.
 Alphaxrd Gitau, Partnership Facilitator at 2SCALE Kenya, worked with Tom Agwa, Manager of the Agriculture Technology Development Center at Bungoma, to host the thresher fabrication training.
 The Center retained one thresher for demonstrating to farmer’s organizations and is helping the fabricators connect to potential buyers.
 The other two threshers went to private businesses that provide services for smallholder farmers.
 2SCALE intends to support further development of thresher manufacturing through their crowdfunding platform.
 A total of 15 fabricators from across Kenya were trained, all from high-capacity workshops with good potential for further sector development.
 The group is active on Whatsapp and some members have moved into commercial thresher fabrication.